-Button Function Synchronize Mouse: 6 Forces the target server's mouse pointer to align with the User Station's in the dual mouse modes. 其 Auto-sense Video: Forces the video re-sensing to adjust the video display.
-DEL C A Send Ctrl+Alt+Del: Sends the hot key Ctrl+Alt+Del to the target server to ensure it is interpreted by that server. د څ Full-Screen Mode: Displays the target server's video in full screen.
+Button Function Synchronize Mouse: Forces the target server's mouse pointer to align with the User Station's in the dual mouse modes. 製 Auto-sense Video: Forces the video re-sensing to adjust the video display.
+DEL CÎA Send Ctrl+Alt+Del: Sends the hot key Ctrl+Alt+Del to the target server to ensure it is interpreted by that server. < >> Full-Screen Mode: Displays the target server's video in full screen.
 Press Ctrl+Alt+F to quit the Full-Screen mode.
 F-7 Fit window to Target: Resizes the KVM Client window to the target server's desktop video.
+CAPS SCRL Num Caps Scroll: Displays the status of Num Lock, Caps Lock, and Scroll.
+Active functions are in bold text

-For detailed information on the toolbar buttons, see Using the KVM Client (on page 57).
+For detailed information on the toolbar buttons, see Using the KVM Client (on page 65).